 Surgeon

-Surgeons are medically qualified doctors who operate on patients in order to treat disease or injury
+Surgeons are medically qualified doctors who operate on patients to treat disease or injury

 Becoming a surgeon can take many years and you'll need a high level of commitment to succeed.
 Competition for places can be fierce, particularly in the later stages of training.
-New surgery techniques are continually evolving so you'll learn new skills throughout your career.
+New surgery techniques are continually evolving so you'll need to keep developing your skills throughout your career.

 Types of surgeon